 Housing Fees and Deposits

-All rooms include Internet access, cable TV and a meal plan at the dining hall.
+All rooms include Internet access and a meal plan at the dining hall.

 The refundable security/damage deposit is $150.
 Cancellations must be made 30 days or more in advance of the term.